miki725/applied_crypto_2022_spring_ta/project/README.md

 While each invocation of your program may need to operate on multiple files (and generate new keys for each file), you will be able to operate on those files in any order.

+Note that, if you need to build your own counter mode on top of ECB to get the bytes right, it will be important to handle the "add one" operation properly.
+You need to handle the carry correct when a byte overflows... it may cascade up.
+Expect us to test to make sure you're doing this right.
+Also, you will need to treat bytes in Big Endian format when you do this, meaning you are best off operating on a byte-by-byte basis.

 ### Important

 If (and only if) the -j flag is provided, then you must output to stdout a JSON object containing as keys the filenames you're operating on, and as values, the hex-encoded 32-byte output of PBKDF2 associated with each file.
 We will specify for each operation, at which point to output data, if -j is provided.